English Adult Sunday School

 Room 113

-Ethics is the study of right and wrong, and Christian ethics studies what is right and wrong from a biblical perspective.
+Christian ethics studies what is right and wrong from a biblical perspective.
 Ethical questions and dilemmas are among the thorniest and most complex moral issues that confront us today.
 Yet, as difficult as it may be, Christians need to address them by answering the questions: “What would Jesus do?
 What actions and attitudes would receive God’s approval?
 What factors or standards should we consider in making ethical decisions?”

-With emphasis on the Bible as our primary source and standard, but also incorporating other relevant materials and media, we seek to engage and equip attendees with a Christian framework for making ethical decisions with respect to these important subjects.
+With emphasis on the Bible as our primary source and standard, but also incorporating other relevant materials, sources, and media, we seek to engage and equip attendees with a Christian framework for making ethical decisions with respect to these important subjects.
 We warmly invite you to join us in this challenging but worthy endeavor.

 Room 210